ADVRHumanoids/ROSEndEffectorDocs/docs/source/usage.rst

 ROS End-Effector allows you to control your end-effector with minimal inital set-up

-- If you want to use also gazebo and :ref:`ROS End-Effector Gazebo plugin <roseeGazeboPlugin>`, please prepare correctly your *.urdf* model following the steps :ref:`here <prepare4Gazebo>`
+- If you want to use also gazebo and :ref:`ROS End-Effector Gazebo plugin <roseeGazeboPlugins>`, please prepare correctly your *.urdf* model following the steps :ref:`here <prepare4Gazebo>`

 - Put *.urdf* and *.srdf* files in *ROSEndEffector/configs/urdf/* and *ROSEndEffector/configs/srdf/* respectively (see below for information on how to proper write your *.srdf* file).